ethereum/execution-apis/src/engine/cancun.md

 4. The call **MUST** return `blobs` and `proofs` that match the `commitments` list, i.e. `assert len(blobsBundle.commitments) == len(blobsBundle.blobs) == len(blobsBundle.proofs)` and `assert verify_blob_kzg_proof_batch(blobsBundle.blobs, blobsBundle.commitments, blobsBundle.proofs)`.

 5. Client software **MAY** use any heuristics to decide whether to set `shouldOverrideBuilder` flag or not.
 If client software does not implement any heuristic this flag **SHOULD** be set to `false`.

+### engine_getBlobsV1

+Consensus layer clients MAY use this method to fetch blobs from the execution layer blob pool.

+This is a new optional method introduced after Cancun.
+It is defined here because it is backwards-compatible with Cancun.

+#### Request

+* method: `engine_getBlobsV1`
+* params:
+  1. `Array of DATA`, 32 Bytes - Array of blob versioned hashes.
+* timeout: 1s

+#### Response

+* result: `Array of BlobAndProofV1` - Array of [`BlobAndProofV1`](#BlobAndProofV1) which may be `null`.
+* error: code and message set in case an error occurs during processing of the request.

+#### Specification

+1. Given an array of blob versioned hashes client software **MUST** respond with an array of `BlobAndProofV1` objects with matching versioned hashes, respecting the order of versioned hashes in the input array.

+1. Client software **MUST** place responses in the order given in the request, using `null` for any missing blobs.
+For instance, if the request is `[A_versioned_hash, B_versioned_hash, C_versioned_hash]` and client software has data for blobs `A` and `C`, but doesn't have data for `B`, the response **MUST** be `[A, null, C]`.

+1. Client software **MUST** support request sizes of at least 128 blob versioned hashes.
+The client **MUST** return `-38004: Too large request` error if the number of requested blobs is too large.

+1. Client software **MAY** return an array of all `null` entries if syncing or otherwise unable to serve blob pool data.

+1. Callers must consider that execution layer clients may prune old blobs from their pool, and will respond with `null` if a blob has been pruned.

 ### Deprecate `engine_exchangeTransitionConfigurationV1`